KarolinaBorisova/art-competition/README.md

 > Art competiton is applicaiton used in kindergardens and preschools for holding a drawing competitons.
 Users can easely register and login.
 > Registered users can add drawings with author`s information.
 Also registered users can vote for drawings, except for those they created.
 > Еach drawing falls into a different category depending on which kindergarden group the child is.
+> There are comments to each drawing.
+Only registerd users can write comments and delete them.

 ## :hammer: Used technologies